pkic/pkic.org/content/events/2025/pqc-conference-austin-us/_index.md

       - time: "14:00"
         sessions:
-          - title: Why the Internet isn’t ready for post-quantum certificates
+          - title: Why the Internet isn’t ready for Post-Quantum Certificates
             description: |
               NIST has finalized the first set of post-quantum algorithms, and post-quantum key agreement has been enabled by default in browsers for over a year.
 Why are signatures lagging behind?
 This talk provides the latest updates in a fast-moving ecosystem, a recap of the challenges in migrating to post-quantum certificates, and an overview of ongoing efforts to make post-quantum signatures practical in the WebPKI.